Eviction Notice - For Creating or Allowing a Nuisance

 Do you want an eviction attorney to serve this notice?

-Contact Us for a free landlord consultation.
+Contact Us to schedule a landlord consultation.

 Click Here - Utah Three Day Notice for Nuisance - Use this notice when your tenant is maintaining a nuisance.
 What is a nuisance?
 Any action which interferes with another's comfortable and quiet enjoyment of their life or property.
 A nuisance can also be anything which injures health, is indecent, or offensive to the senses, etc. A nuisance can also be criminal in nature.
+Here are some examples of different nuisances:

 - Criminal nuisance typically includes the following: